lawrencesnead/Homework-3/README.md

 THEN, a password is generated at the touch of a button,

-THEN, easily attached to clipboard for use.
+THEN, can easily be attached to clipboard for use.